Neonatal Intensive Care Units (NICU)

 - A temperature probe is placed on the baby’s skin with an adhesive patch.
 A wire connects the temperature probe to the ‘overhead warmer’ to help regulate the heat needed to keep the baby warm.

-- Pulse oximeter (also called Pulse Ox).
+- A pulse oximeter (also called Pulse Ox).
 Measures the amount of oxygen in the baby’s blood through the skin.
 A tiny light is taped to the baby’s finger or toe, or in very tiny babies, a foot or hand.
 The light appears reddish and it connects to the monitor, displaying the amount of oxygen in the baby’s red blood cells.

 - Endotracheal tube (also called ET).
 This tube is placed through the baby’s mouth or nose into the trachea or the baby’s throat.
 Held in place with special tape and connects to a mechanical ventilator or a breathing machine with flexible tubing.
 Therefore while the baby has an ET tube, he or she will be unable to make sounds or cry.